Türkmenabat: Urban transport

 Türkmenabat is connected with the Turkmen capital Ashgabat and Turkmen port city Türkmenbaşy by M37 highway.
 In March 2017, two new bridges, one for rail and one for motor vehicles, were opened for crossing the Amu Darya at Türkmenabat.
 The rail bridge replaced one built in the early 1900s, and the automobile bridge replaced a pontoon bridge.

-Turkmenabat bus terminal provides regional bus connections and intercity bus connections.
+Türkmenabat bus terminal provides regional bus connections and intercity bus connections.
 The bus station is designed to serve 700 passengers per day.

 In Türkmenabat taxis are available at any time of the day or night.
 Passengers may also hire taxicabs via mobile apps.
 Other hailing methods, such as telephone based calls or raising one's hand on the street, are also common as well.

 The city is a short distance from the international border crossing with Uzbekistan at Farap.